 Why not sign up to our mailing list and receive regular articles and tips about IBD to your inbox.

-Some people with IBD have reported that some spicy foods can cause a negative effect on their symptoms.
-Here we take a look at some of the reasons why that may be to help you make your own decision about whether it may be having an effect on your symptoms.
+Some people with inflammatory bowel disease have reported that spicy foods can cause a negative effect on their symptoms.
+Here we take a look at some of the reasons why that may be to help you make your own decision about whether it may be having an effect on you.

 Spicy foods are foods that give a ‘kick’ when being eaten.
 This can often feel like heat or burning in your mouth.

 Spicy food is often created using foods that contain capsaicin.
 When eaten capsaicin reacts with the pain receptors on your tongue and makes it feel like your mouth is burning (or anything else that touches it).